-This was Rajpur Ganga – a twin step waterfall quietly flowed right by the side of the road.
+This was Rajpur Ganga – a twin-step waterfall quietly flowing right by the side of the road.
 If you are not vigilant enough, you are bound to miss the beauty.

 Watch the video of Rajapur Ganga Waterfalls by the side of NH 66.